akkadotnet/akka.net/docs/articles/streams/builtinstages.md

 **completes** when the actorref is sent ``Akka.Actor.Status.Success`` or ``PoisonPill``

+#### PreMaterialize

+Materializes this Source, immediately returning (1) its materialized value, and (2) a new Source that can consume elements 'into' the pre-materialized one.

+Useful for when you need a materialized value of a Source when handing it out to someone to materialize it for you.

 #### Combine

 Combine several sources, using a given strategy such as merge or concat, into one source.